 Price NOW: $40-$75

 To put things into perspective, I actually really like the UA Jet 2019.
 It’s one of those shoes that you don’t see too often and chances are, you’ve never even heard about them.
-But hey, you can grab them for cheap and they still hold up pretty well!
+But hey, you can grab them for cheap on Amazon and they still hold up pretty well!

 Strong points.
 The shoe has a basic EVA midsole for cushioning but it’s legit one of the most comfortable barebones EVA setups I’ve ever played in.